How to Extract Data from LinkedIn

 LinkedIn is a hoard of precious B2B information: millions of professionals of all grades, thousands of companies across all industries, their products, posts about business plans and perspectives, details shared in comments that can be of interest for marketing reasons.
 That actually explains why LinkedIn is worth crawling:

 1. Recruitment and job search.
-Whether you are hiring or applying, you can automate gathering required information.
+Whether you are hiring or applying, you can automate collecting required information.
 Recruiters can extract CVs, contacts, employment history, and skill sets of the candidates, while applicants can effortlessly scan through job offerings not to miss the best deal.
 In both cases, web crawling helps make better informed decisions.

 2. Marketing.
 Due to crawling, marketing experts head towards the data-driven approach to analyzing consumer behavior, competitor business, and industry trends.
 This information underlies strategic business decisions and helps companies gain competitive advantage.
+The same way, you can look at scraping major sites based on user generated content like Twitter or Reddit.

 3. Lead generation.
 With correct crawling of LinkedIn profiles, posts, and comments, you can find potential customers, partners, and suppliers.
 While retrieving the data you need, you can develop an efficient outreach strategy.